 Does your baby sleep and nap in a crib, portable crib or bassinet approved by the U.S. Consumer Product Safety Commission (CPSC)?
 Find out how to determine if your baby's crib is safe.

 When babies are awake, they occasionally need to be on their tummy, but only if someone is watching.
 If the baby falls asleep on his/her tummy, place the baby on his/her back to sleep in a safe sleep place.

-For more information on Infant Safe Sleep, view the Other Safe Sleep Information link.
+For more information on Infant Safe Sleep, view the AAP Healthy Children website for tummy time.